Brian Urquhart: Honours

 Urquhart was made a Knight Commander of the Order of St Michael and St George in 1986.
 He was also a member of the Order of the British Empire.
 He received the Freedom from Fear Award (part of the Four Freedoms Award) in 1984, as well as the Distinguished Peacekeeper Award by the International Peace Academy.

 To celebrate Urquhart’s work on behalf of the United Nations, the Sir Brian Urquhart Award is given annually by the United Nations Association – UK for distinguished service to the United Nations.

 A portrait of Urquhart by Philip Pearlstein is held in the collection of the National Portrait Gallery, London.

+His biographical book Ralph Bunche: An American Odyssey (1993), was used to create a William Greaves documentary film of the same name in 2001.

 Personal life

 Urquhart was described as Non-religious.
-He married Alfreda Huntington. but the couple later divorced.
+He married Alfreda Huntington, daughter of the writer Gladys Huntington, but the couple later divorced.
 Their children were Thomas, Katharine, and Robert.
 He married Sidney Damrosch Howard in 1963.
 She was the daughter of Sidney Howard, the American writer and playwright.
 Her grandfather was composer and conductor Walter Damrosch.
 Their children were Rachel and Charles.